Frequently Asked Questions

 How long will it take for my application to be processed?

-Complete applications will be processed within three weeks (21 days).
+It will take approximately 28 calendar days to process an application for a certificate of consent if all the required information is provided.
 To assist in the speedy processing of your application, ensure all required documentation is provided at the time you are submitting your application.

 How do I determine the cost of the proposed building works?